 Almost anything can be turned into data points, but it’s crucial to understand how to interpret and take action on this data for it to be useful.
 Learn how to read and weigh the research, ignore the noise, and test what works with your body.
 Let data and research guide you, not control you.

 At its core, the scientific method is rooted in curiosity, exploration, and adaptation.
-We become our best by learning from setbacks and failures rather than dwelling on them, and that applies to our health journey.
-Get curious about what’s going on inside your body and what choices your body responds best to — there are always new ways to learn, grow, and support our health.
+We become our best by learning from setbacks and failures rather than dwelling on them, which applies to our health journey.
+Get curious about what’s happening inside your body and what choices your body responds best to — there are always new ways to learn, grow, and support our health.